Skip to content

 Migrating from ghl-ui Dropdown to HighRise Dropdown

-This guide will help you migrate from the ghl-ui Dropdown component to the new HighRise Dropdown component.
+This guide will help you migrate from the ghl-ui Dropdown component to the HighRise Dropdown component.

 Component Implementation Changes